Billypl/NazwaZespolu/README.md

 **Explanation1:** *prestashop manages that database, so it may change when you change someting in admin panel - hence need for constant dumping*
 **Explanation2:** *databse is not versioned directly, but rather through sql-dump - hence need for loading the dump into database*

+# Sources
+You can find used sources and protips regarding each part of the project in [docs/protips.md](docs/FAQ.md).

 # Team
 - Michał Pawiłojć 193159